 According to the National Defense Archives in Mexico City, Petra Ruiz was born in Acapulco in December 1893 and died in Mexico City in February 1938.
-She was a poor orphan living in Guerrero when she was raped by military forces.

 Petra is recorded as enlisting in the Constitutionalist Army in 1913 under the name Pedro Ruiz.
 The disguise, male clothing and short, cropped hair, was so perfect that no one was suspicious.
 Pedro Ruiz quickly rose to the rank of lieutenant, fighting for Venustiano Carranza against Victoriano Huerta’s forces.